fkiwy/unTimely_Catalog_explorer/README.md

 #### <ins>Parameters</ins>
 - directory : str, optional
-    Directory where the finder charts should be saved.
+    Directory where the finder charts, image blinks and light curve plots should be saved.
 The default is tempfile.gettempdir().
 - cache : bool, optional
     Whether to cache the downloaded files.
 The default is True.
 - show_progress : bool, optional